Ad-Rian815/web-dev-lab/README.md

+# Web development lab
-NAME : Adrian Phiri
+## Adrian Phiri
 This lab involved creating a web page using html and getting familiar with Git/GitHub